jasonsgunz/UniversalAimbot/README.md

-# UPDATE LOG V3.0!
+# UPDATE LOG V3.1! (beta)

---Renamed from HitboxTroller to UniversalAimbot

---Changed UI the main tab is different now but the hitbox section is still there

---Its better overall now
+-- Added a ESP Section currently in Beta because i need to test it first.